offbynull/actors/README.md

 ### Actors

-An Actor is a coroutine which can only communicate with the outside world through message-passing.
+An Actor is an isolated fiber/coroutine which reacts when messages sent to it.

+ * Isolation in this case means that the actor segregates itself off from all other components, only communicating with the outside world through message-passing.
+ * Reacting in this case means that the actor can only execute its logic when messages are sent to it -- it has no active functionality.

 Actors must adhere to the following constraints: